EzzatAli906/Snmp/README.md

 we use lib called mibdump.py
 here is the command we use to compile mib file

-vote>we should have all dependent mibs in the same path
+note>we should have all dependent mibs in the same path

 mibdump.py --destination-directory=path/to/compiled/mib --mib-source=http://mibs.snmplabs.com/asn1/@mib@ --debug all path/to/mibfile.mib